ajhudson/nx-playground/README.md

 10. Running `pnpm nx test is-even` should run unit tests for the newly created library

-11. Create a second Typescript library by running `pnpm nx generate @nx/js:library is-odd --directory=libs/is-odd --publishable --importPath=@ajhudson/is-odd`
+11. Create a second Typescript library by running `pnpm nx g @nx/js:library is-odd --directory=libs/is-odd --publishable --importPath=@ajhudson/is-odd`

 12. Once the library has been created, _tsconfig.base.json_ now has another entry in for the is-odd library